NordicSemiconductor/pc-nrfconnect-docs/getting_started.md

 You should at least understand concepts like JSX, props, actions, reducers, and immutable state.

+It would be fine to develop in JavaScript but we do most of our development in TypeScript these days.
+So we recommend that and provide the tooling for it.

 ### Install development tools

 You should have a basic setup and little familiarity with these:

 - [Node.js](https://nodejs.org) (at least version 14)
 - [Git](https://git-scm.com/downloads)
-- An editor with good JavaScript support (e.g. VS Code, Atom, WebStorm)
+- An editor with good TypeScript support (e.g. VS Code, Atom, WebStorm)

 ### Install nRF Connect